Madictian/madictian.github.io/README.md

 ## Before

-As mentioned i took a 5 year sabaticle, it was planned to only keep me busy for a years time, but having money, picking working hours and having a sweet working enviroment you tend to fall into habbits.
+As mentioned i took a five-year sabbaticle, it was planned to only keep me busy for a years' time, but having money, picking working hours and having a sweet working environment you tend to fall into habits.
 Which i am terrible at changing. what did this work provide me with?

  - I got better at interacting with all sorts of people, which was a weak point of mine as an introvert.

  - I got used the responsibilities of having a full-time job, the free of a part-time job and learned the importance of taking breaks.

- - I'd like to believe i became good at both problemsolving and prevention, doing so with mininal resources available.
+ - I'd like to believe i became good at both problem solving and prevention, doing so with minimal resources available.

-   (disclaimer : *the situation in the picture is not my brainchild, i was just on my way to lunch!*)
+   (disclaimer: *the situation in the picture is not my brainchild, i was just on my way to lunch!*)

 ![](https://media.discordapp.net/attachments/753265458047746199/753266089110143066/IMG_20190219_211545.jpg?width=200&height=250)